Skip to main content

 UNDERSTAND

 1. Understand your professor’s requirements.
 Do they have a preferred method of citation?
 A preferred style manual?
-Many students do not even know that different kinds of papers in different subject have wholly different styles of citation.
+Many students do not even know that different kinds of papers in different subjects have wholly different styles of citation.
 While you do not have to master each one you do need to know which form of citation your professor (and school) require.

 2. Understand the accusation.
 If you are accused of an academic violation be sure you carefully read the accusation, so you know what is being challenged.